semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/saml-stops-working.md

 ## Certificate issues

 If you see the error `Signature validation failed.
-SAML Response rejected` it's likely there is a problem with the certificate.
-If the IdP certificate becomes invalid via expiration, revocation, or rotation, signature validation fails.
+SAML Response rejected` it's likely there is a problem with the certificate. signature validation fails if the IdP certificate becomes invalid via expiration, revocation, or rotation.

 ### Expired certificate

 The most likely cause of an invalid certificate is that it is expired.
 If that's the case, upload a newly generated x509 certificate into your existing